sysarmy/2023.nerdear.la/README.md

 ## How to configure the enviroment for the project

-1. Install python-virtualenv
-2. Create a virtual enviroment in a folder called env/
+1. Create a virtual enviroment in a folder called `.venv/` running `python -m venv .venv/`
-3. Source that virtual enviroment with `source /env/bin/activate`
+2. Source that virtual enviroment with `source /.venv/bin/activate`
-4. Install the packages in `requirements.txt`
+3. Install the packages in `requirements.txt`

 ## How to run the project

-1. Source the python virtual enviroment with `source env/bin/active`
+1. Source the python virtual enviroment with `source .venv/bin/active`
 2. Run flask with `flask run`
 3. Enjoy